 - Complete addiction treatment programs

-Heroin addiction is one of the most devastating forms, but we can provide the best possible treatment.
-Our Pennsylvania Adult & Teen Challenge team can provide you with the tools and resources you need to thrive.
+Heroin addiction is one of the most devastating forms of substance use disorders, but we can provide the best possible treatment.
+Our Pennsylvania Adult and Teen Challenge team can provide you with the tools and resources you need to thrive.
 Learn more about our heroin addiction treatment program when you call our compassionate counselors at 844.442.8673 today.